 RugbyX may give rugby the revolution it needs.
-With less and less players going into 15s and 7s this new format, masterminded by Fiji’s former Olympic gold medal-winning sevens coach Ben Ryan, is a way to bolster grassroots rugby and to involve more people into the game.
+With fewer players going into 15s and 7s this new format, masterminded by Fiji’s former Olympic gold medal-winning sevens coach Ben Ryan, is a way to bolster grassroots rugby and to involve more people into the game.
 With both 15s and 7s being technically difficult and extremely tiring, Rugby X is short and simple and can teach beginners the basics of rugby in limited space with limited resources.
 It could save grassroots rugby, which is highly underrepresented in state schools, particularly inner-city ones.

 The brand new, 5-aside, high-speed, high-intensity Rugby format made its debut at the O2 Arena in London last week.
 Spread across an afternoon and evening session over 16,000 fans turned up to witness a true spectacle.
 Fire, lights, booming music, dancing fans and end to end, non-stop rugby was on show at the world-famous venue.

 Rugby X is played on a 55m x 32m pitch with an emphasis on skill over power.
 There are five players per side plus seven rolling substitutes and a single scoring unit, 5 points per try with no conversions or penalty kicks.
 Kick-offs are replaced by tap starts on the 5m line and line outs are replaced by quick throws made by a substitute.

 Additionally, the matches are only ten minutes long with no half-times, there are uncontested three-man scrums and no changing of ends.

 What did Technical Director Ben Ryan make of the first tournament?